Student Helpdesk - Heiner Center 104

 Student Computer Lab - Heiner Center 104/105

-The WCC Library, located on the main and top floors of the Heiner Center, has 46 computers for student use, with the same software as in the Student Computer Lab.
+The WCC Library, located on the main and top floors of the Heiner Center, has 46 computers for student use and three computers that may be used by those from other institutions or community members.
 The library has black/white printers and copiers.
 Please visit the Library's webpage for a full description of services offered and hours of operation.

 Student network accounts